acarlisle8/nflpredictivemodel/README.md

 **Results**

 The model achieved an RMSE of 8.223 and an R-squared score of 0.655.
 The RMSE indicates that, on average, the model's predictions are off by about 8 touchdowns.
-The R-squared score indicates that the model explains about 65% of the variation in the number of touchdowns.
-The results could definitely be improved on.

 **Next Steps**